khawarizmus/hijri-week-calendar-proposal/content.typ

 - It is positioned within week 51 or week 01 of the HWC year.
 It does not occur in week 50.
 - For common years concluding on a Tuesday, Wednesday, Thursday, or Friday (days 4-7), or for leap years ending on a Saturday, Tuesday, Wednesday, Thursday, or Friday (days 1 and 4-7), the HWC year comprises 51 weeks.
 - For common years ending on a Saturday, Sunday, or Monday (days 1-3), or for leap years concluding on a Sunday or Monday (days 2 or 3), the HWC year contains 50 weeks.

-// TODO: mid day is different from pivot day: pivot day is 4th of muharram or 27th of dul Hijjah
-// wheras mid day is the middle of the week. go check and fix this everywhere.

 == Properties of the Last Week's Pivot Day